Isaac Bruce

 Isaac Isidore Bruce (born November 10, 1972) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He was drafted by the Los Angeles Rams in the second round of the 1994 NFL Draft after playing college football for the University of Memphis.
-He is currently the athletic director of the University of Fort Lauderdale, a Christian college with HBCU roots.
+He was selected by the Los Angeles Rams in the second round of the 1994 NFL draft after playing college football for the West Los Angeles Wildcats, the Santa Monica Corsairs, and most notably with the Memphis Tigers.

 An All-Pro and four-time Pro Bowl selection, Bruce amassed 15,208 receiving yards in his career (fifth all-time).
-He played the first 14 years with the Rams and won a Super Bowl ring with the team in Super Bowl XXXIV over the Tennessee Titans.
+He played the first 14 years with the Los Angeles / St. Louis Rams and won a Super Bowl ring with the team in Super Bowl XXXIV over the Tennessee Titans.
 He also played for the San Francisco 49ers.
 During his time with the Rams, he was the leading wide receiver of "The Greatest Show on Turf".
 In 2020, Bruce was elected into the Pro Football Hall of Fame.

-Early years
+Early life

 Bruce was born in Fort Lauderdale, Florida.
 He graduated from Dillard High School in Fort Lauderdale in 1990.
 As a senior for the Panthers football team, he caught 39 passes for 644 yards (16.5 yards per rec. avg.), was an All-County selection, and led his team to the 1989 Florida State 4-A Championship.